nayafia/lemonade-stand/README.md

 **"personal effort" notes when a funding effort was led by an individual, not a project*

 ## Donation button
+*Stick a donation button on your site.
+Stripe and PayPal are examples of services you can use to accept donations.*

 #### Pros
 * Few strings attached